Nithilan98/Chennai_House_Price_Prediction_Final_Project/README.md

 ## Objective

-The model must be analysed to find the important factors that contribute towards the sales price It will be better to give a forecast range(range of permissible values) rathar than a single estimate as it will help the customers to negotiate.
+The model must be analysed to find the important factors that contribute towards the sales price.
+It will be better to give a forecast range(range of permissible values) rathar than a single estimate as it will help the customers to negotiate.

 ## Data Description